Who is your carrier partner?

 What is an ERISA bond for?

 ERISA bonds are a type of surety bond that provides protection for the plan and participants against losses caused by acts of theft or fraud committed by an employee involved in plan administration.
 Under ERISA Section 412(a), an ERISA bond is required, ensuring that any employee who handles plan funds or property is bonded.
+Note that ERISA bond coverage is available under our Crime coverage part / policy.

 All of our investment decisions and plan administration have been transferred to a third party (investment advisor, trustee, etc.).
 Do I still have liability?